Performance Metrics for Incentive Compensation

 Onboarding Time | Avg. time to get customer live |

-These performance metrics are perfect for customer success incentive pay plans.
+These performance metrics are perfect for customer success incentive pay plans because they directly reflect the ongoing relationship between the business and its customers.

 Marketing